This event is SOLD OUT.

 Add $30 fee if you are not attending the conference.

-In this two-part workshop, you will learn about the science of stress and what neuroscience and education experts say works best to decrease student stress and anxiety and increase engagement in learning and mastery.
-Part I will explain the latest research on the effects of stress on the brain.
-Part II will highlight school-university partnerships, online data tools, the science of learning, and best practices from hundreds of schools across the country for making positive change in policy and practice to reduce stress in schools.
+Explore the science of stress and what works best to decrease student stress and anxiety so as to increase mastery and engagement in learning.
+This two-part workshop will explore the latest research on the effects of stress on the brain; discuss best practices from hundreds of schools across the country; and show how to make positive change in policy and practice to reduce stress in schools.

 Daniela Kaufer, PhD, Acting Associate Dean and Professor, Helen Wills Neuroscience Institute, Department of Integrative Biology, University of California, Berkeley; Author, "Stress, Social Behavior, and Resilience" (2015, Neurobiology of Stress); Margaret Dunlap, MA, School Program Director, Challenge Success, Stanford University; Former Teacher; and Ian Kelleher, PhD, Head of Research, Center for Transformative Teaching and Learning, St. Andrew’s Episcopal School; Co-Creator of Neuroteach Global; Co-Author, Neuroteach: Brain Science and the Future of Education (2016); Co-Editor of “Think Differently and Deeply” (2013, CTTL Journal)